 1968 – the "horrible year."
 But all of this Black power and anti-war protesting would be mild in comparison to what erupted in 1968.

 The year began horribly with the Viet Cong enemy invading the cities of South Vietnam, even the capital Saigon, even the American embassy ... and had to be driven step by step out of their new positions.
 To nearly all American observers, it made a complete mockery of the idea that all this effort (over a half-million American troops in South Vietnam) had achieved anything at all.
 It was time for America to go home.

-Then in March, at the end of a TV broadcast Johnson surprised everyone that he would not be running for reelection that fall.
+Then in March, at the end of a TV broadcast, Johnson surprised everyone by announcing that he would not be running for reelection that fall.
 He was quitting.

 Then in May Boomer youth shut down Columbia University in protest against the university's insensitivity to Blacks by clearing gardens the Blacks had been allowed to use in order to erect a new facility on what was always university land.
 It seemed mostly just to be a protest for the sake of protesting.
 But remember, this was supposed to be the very path that Boomers were expected to follow as social heroes.